Livestock emotional support animals

 In October 2018, the Responsible Pet Ownership Bylaw was amended to allow citizens to keep a Livestock Emotional Support Animal (LESA) on their property once their permit application is approved.
 The City’s permit process for LESAs balances the needs and emotional well-being of Calgarians with the welfare and appropriate care of animals, while also considering the realities of living in an urban environment.

 - You must be 18 years of age or older to apply for a permit.
 If under 18, a parent or guardian must apply for a LESA permit on your behalf.

 - Do not purchase or acquire a LESA until your permit has been issued.
 Without a permit, you are in violation of the Responsible Pet Ownership Bylaw and may be required to rehome the animal.

-The LESA application is four applications in one:
+The LESA application is two applications in one:

 - Initial/new application

 - This permit allows citizens to keep livestock on their property if they meet the requirements of the permit application for a LESA.

 - To be considered an emotional support animal, the livestock must be recommended by a licensed psychologist or psychiatrist as part of a treatment program for mental health.